Sanghren/avalanche-hardhat-fork-tutorial/README.md

 ### Hardhat ?

-Hardhat is an **Ethereum development environment for professionals.** .
+Hardhat is an **Ethereum development environment for professionals**.
 It was developed for Ethereum, but since lots of other blockchains reuse the EVM you can apply Hardhat on those as well !

 In short, it helps you in all
 the important steps of smart contract development.
-From compiling and deploying your smart contract, to testing and even has a functionality to let you use 'console.log' on solidity!
+From compiling, deploying, and testing your Solidity code.
+It has even a functionality to let you use 'console.log' in your smart contract's code!

 It's not the purpose of this tutorial to go over all those functionalities (maybe in another tutorial, why not :) ), so here is a few links if you want to know more :